doanhandonly/RAD-CSE151A-Project/Report.md

 87     0.075408
 101    0.067546

-In order to do more in-depth coefficient analysis, we need to look at what each column actually represents.
+In order to do more in-depth coefficient analysis, we need to look at what each column actually represents (not just their indexes).
 Using our pipeline, we list down the columns:

 - 1 substring feature (from `name`)
 - 1 substing feature (from `description`)